Polynomial greatest common divisor: General definition

-In other words, the GCD is unique up to the multiplication by an invertible constant.

-In the case of the integers, this indetermination has been settled by choosing, as the GCD, the unique one which is positive (there is another one, which is its opposite).
-With this convention, the GCD of two integers is also the greatest (for the usual ordering) common divisor.
-However, since there is no natural total order for polynomials over an integral domain, one cannot proceed in the same way here.
-For univariate polynomials over a field, one can additionally require the GCD to be monic (that is to have 1 as its coefficient of the highest degree), but in more general cases there is no general convention.
-Therefore, equalities like d = gcd(p, q) or gcd(p, q) = gcd(r, s) are common abuses of notation which should be read "d is a GCD of p and q" and "p and q have the same set of GCDs as r and s".
-In particular, gcd(p, q) = 1 means that the invertible constants are the only common divisors.
-In this case, by analogy with the integer case, one says that p and q are coprime polynomials.
+$$c=u d \quad\text{ and }\quad d = u^{-1}c.$$In the case of the integers, this ambiguity may be removed by choosing the unique positive GCD, rather than its negative.
+For univariate polynomials over a field, one can instead choose the standard GCD to be the unique monic choice (having leading coefficient 1), but over more general coefficient rings there is no standard choice.
+Therefore, equalities like d = gcd(p, q) or gcd(p, q) = gcd(r, s) should be understood to mean "d is a GCD of p and q" and "p and q have the same set of GCDs as r and s".
+In particular, gcd(p, q) = 1 means that the invertible constants are the only common divisors: in this case, by analogy with the ring of integers, one says that p and q are coprime polynomials.